-November 2018
+November 2020

 St John's Primary School provides a happy and caring atmosphere in which your child will learn and develop to their full potential.
-We provide a welcoming but safe school, so that we can establish a relationship between home and school, based on trust and shared knowledge.
+We provide a welcoming and safe school, so that we can establish a relationship between home and school, based on trust and shared knowledge.

 The school aims to provide a stimulating, caring environment in which children will be encouraged to develop in every way.
 All members of the school community, both adults and children, are encouraged to value, respect and care for each other.
 We welcome the involvement of the whole community, especially parents and carers, as we recognise that the child's life in school is closely linked to family life.
 We aim to provide the very best education matched to the needs of each child.
-We also aim to ensure that children enjoy the special pleasures of childhood for their own sake.
 The arrangements for admission of children with special educational needs is included in the school admissions policy.

 We ensure that all children are supported personally, socially, emotionally and academically regardless of their gender, ethnicity, social background, religion, physical ability or educational needs.
 We recognise and value the need for a full range of educational and pastoral support.
 We have an experienced Inclusion Manager/SENCO (Special Educational Needs Co-ordinator).
 We work closely with our experienced Parent Support Advisor.
-We liaise with the Welfare Officer, Attendance Officer and various professionals from outside agencies including Educational Psychologists and Speech and Language Therapists.
-We also employ a Kalmer Counsellor to support children with emotional or mental health difficulties; relationships, bereavements and self-esteem issues.
+We liaise with the Welfare Officer, Attendance Officer and various professionals from outside agencies including Educational Psychologists, Speech and Language Therapists, EEAST, SENTASS Communication and Interaction Team, OT Occupational Therapy, CYPS Children and Young People's Service, VI Visually Impaired Team, HI Hearing Impaired Team, Community Paediatrics, School Nurse and Health Visitors We employ a Kalmer Counsellor to support children with emotional or mental health difficulties, relationships, bereavements and self-esteem issues.

-There are a number of reasons why a child may be identified as having Special Educational needs (SEN):
+There are several reasons why a child may be identified as having Special Educational needs (SEN):

-1. They are having significant difficulty with their learning and making far less progress than would be expected.

-- 2. They have a specific learning difficulty, for example Dyslexia. - 3.
+- 1. They are having significant difficulty with their learning and making less progress than would be expected. - 2.
+They have a specific learning difficulty, for example Dyslexia. - 3.
 They have emotional or mental health difficulties. - 4.
 They have difficulties with social communication and interaction. - 5.
 They have sensory and/or physical needs, for example a hearing or visual impairment.